microfan1/microfan1.github.io/README.md

 ### Working Papers
 Identification and Uniform Inference for Multiple Treatments with Possibly Invalid Instruments, with Ziwei Mei and Zijian Guo

+Large portfolio formation with machine learning: a practitioner's guide, with Mehmet Caner

 Single-index quantile factor model with observed characteristics, with Ruofan Xu

 Cost-aware Portfolios in a Large Universe of Assets, with Marcelo C. Medeiros, Hanming Yang and Songshan Yang